gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 ### deploy-dcl script

-The script pushes a DCL bundle (including schema.dcl, DCL root package and all subpackages) to the Identity Service instance from the environment (see `deploy-dcl --help`):
+The script pushes a DCL bundle (including schema.dcl, DCL root package and all subpackages) to the Identity service instance from the environment (see `deploy-dcl --help`):

 ```
 Usage: deploy-dcl -d [DCL_ROOT_DIR] -c [CREDENTIALS_FILE] -n [DEPLOYER_APP_NAME]